Isms, in my opinion, are not good. A person should not believe in an ism, he should believe in himself. – Ferris Bueller.

 Everything I write is tainted by privilege, a high level of affluence and a Teutonic upbringing.
 That’s just the way it is, I just write what I happen to be thinking at the time.
 I’d like to believe that I have no dogmatic beliefs and more than anything I’d like to think that my mind can be changed about anything.

-This blog has two core intentions.
+My blog has two core intentions.

 It is meant to serve as a type of Bildungsroman – that is a story chronicling the education of its protagonist.
 Ie. Me.
 It is not meant to garner support, espouse ideology or generate income.
 It has no other function other than to exist and suggest that the author tried to lead a considered life.
-I also wanted to create some content that was mine (and maybe pay homage to Anoraks Almanac while I was here).

 The other objective is, that if I die, my daughter has access to some first hand information that will tell her what her dad was like and what interested him.